The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Results

 \subsection{Strength of $B_\mathrm{sky}$}

-Due to the limitation of starlight polarization, $B_\mathrm{sky}$ traced by this method is limited to gas of low to moderate density.
-Therefore, the field strength is more representative of the envelope rather than the spine of G11.11--0.12. \citet{2015ApJ...799...74P} estimated a total strength of $>267\pm26\,\mu$G for the dense condensation in part C (white rectangle in Figure~\ref{Fig:NH2_KPOL}).
-In the envelope of G11.11--0.12, the gas density is much lower than that in the spine.
+The variable extinction across G11 leads to the non-uniform spatial distribution of starlight polarisation.
+The number of starlight polarisation towards the low-density envelope of G11 is much higher than that towards the high-density spine.
+Therefore, the magnetic field strength is more representative of the envelope rather than the dense spine of G11. \citet{2015ApJ...799...74P} estimated a total magnetic strength of $>267\pm26\,\mu$G for the dense condensation in region C (the rectangle in Figures~\ref{Fig:NH2_KPOL} and \ref{Fig:NH2_KPOL_grid}).
+In the envelope of G11, the gas density is much lower than that in the spine.
+Assuming energy equipartition between turbulence and perturbed magnetic fields, given by